Skip Navigation. Skip to content

 3. University Officials cannot be the primary negotiator when negotiating agreements, including licensing and sponsored research agreements, with the University on behalf of a business entity.
 The University Official must either engage their own counsel or depend on the business entity's personnel to negotiate agreements.

-5. The University may accept sponsored research awards from a business entity in which the University holds equity, subject to the requirements of the University's Policy and Procedures on Conflict of Interest and Conflict of Commitment.
+5. The University may accept sponsored research awards from a business entity in which the University holds equity, subject to the requirements of the University's COI/COC Policy.